Do you have an old sweater kicking around that you never wear?

-1. Show you how to make the most out of your sweaters by properly cutting out your projects to minimize any fabric waist.
+Show you how to make the most of your sweaters by properly cutting out your projects to minimize fabric waste.
 (After all, felted sweater material is like CRAFTING GOLD).

 Let’s begin with some wool sweater BASICS.